What Is Local Law 87 in New York?

 - Two or more buildings held in the condominium form of ownership that is governed by the same board of managers and together exceed 100,000 gross square feet

 What Systems Are Audited?

-LL87 mandates that the following building systems are subject to inspection and auditing:
+Local Law 87 mandates the following building systems are subject to inspection and auditing:

 - The building envelope